AP201056/odin-recipes/README.md

-Very basic website built with rudimentary HTML
+Very basic website built with rudimentary HTML and CSS